estbeetoo/node-red-contrib-marantz-http/README.md

 ==========================
 # Description

-Control your Marantz devices (AVR) over IP, by HTTP request from Node-RED.
+Control your Marantz AVR devices over IP, by HTTP request from Node-RED.

 # What's inside?